Terry Jean Seligmann has expertise in special education law and is a nationally known teacher of legal research and writing.

 Her articles include “Muddy Waters: The Supreme Court and the Clear Statement Rule for Spending Clause Legislation,” in Tulane Law Review, “Rowley Comes Home to Roost: Judicial Review of Methodology Disputes in Autism Special Education Cases,” in the University of California-Davis Journal of Juvenile Law and Policy, and “Why is a Legal Memorandum Like an Onion: A Student’s Guide to Reviewing and Editing,” in the Mercer Law Review.

 Professor Seligmann earned her J.D. at New York University School of Law, where she was editor of the New York University Law Review and a member of the Order of the Coif.

 After clerking for Judge W. Arthur Garrity, Jr. of the U.S. District Court for the District of Massachusetts, during his supervision of the Boston school desegregation case, she served as an assistant attorney general for Massachusetts, where she worked on cases in the areas of education, public health, welfare and taxation.

-She subsequently practiced in Boston with Herrick & Smith and with Heidlage & Reece and served as staff counsel for the Supreme Judicial Court in Massachusetts.
+She subsequently practiced in Boston with Herrick & Smith, with Heidlage & Reece, and served as staff counsel for the Supreme Judicial Court in Massachusetts.

 She has served as president of the Women’s Bar Association of Massachusetts, as vice-chair of the Ethics Advisory Committee of the Massachusetts Bar Association and as a hearing officer for the Massachusetts Board of Bar Overseers.